 During that time, a co-worker caught me struggling to walk to the elevator, so I had no choice but to tell her what was wrong.
 She quickly got the security guard, who found the wheel chair that the building had for emergencies, and helped me outside and into my brother's car when he arrived.

 Once in my brother's car, it was another 10 maybe 15 minutes and I was in the hospital.
 Almost immediately I was put on oxygen and given an EKG.
 About an hour later an IV heparin drip was added.
 Initially I was told I "probably had a silent heart attack".
 After refusing what I thought was an invasive procedure I was given a blood test, heart echo test, chest x-ray, CT scan and many, many more blood tests before finally being told much later on that night that I had *Bilateral Pulmonary Embolisms' or what I now know are multiple blood clots in both lungs.

 50 Minutes of Grace

-When I think about those 60 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes.
+When I think about those 50 minutes from 5:45 pm to 6:35 pm when I did everything but call for help, tears well up in my eyes.
 I was told by the cardiologist that I "shouldn’t be here".
 That usually a patient like me "wouldn’t have made it".
 That I’m "pretty lucky".
 But rather than luck, I like to call it my ‘50 Minutes of Grace.’
 You see, my life didn't "flash before my eyes" but rather, it played out in slow motion.
 And as it did, I bargained with God, I prayed to God, and I whispered (and whimpered) to God.
 And He answered.
 At each step, I prayed and at each step God answered.